DOB/DOD: June 10, 1918 (Waterbury, CT) – June 22, 2009 (Norwalk, CT); 91 years old

 From the Norwalk Hour January 20, 1945

-Word was received recently that Private First Class Arthur Maestro, husband of Mrs. Norma Devine Maestro, 2 Hanford Place, and son of Mr. and Mrs. Joseph Maestro, 227 Ely Avenue, is missing in action in Germany.
-According to the telegram received from the War Department, he has been missing as of December 21.
+Word was recently received that Private First Class Arthur Maestro, husband of Mrs. Norma Devine Maestro, 2 Hanford Place, and son of Mr. and Mrs. Joseph Maestro, 227 Ely Avenue, is missing in action in Germany.
+According to the telegram received from the War Department, he was missing as of December 21.
 He is with the 106th Infantry, Third Army, which saw heavy action.
 Private First Class Maestro was prominently known in athletics in this city.

 From The Norwalk Hour March 1, 1945